emotion-nub/nameage12/backup/notes.md

 Load Balancing Neural Networks Content Delivery Network Edge Computing If you can dream it, you can do it.
 Success usually comes to those who are too busy to be looking for it.
 Great things never come from comfort zones.
 Sharding RabbitMQ Replica Set
 Simplicity is the ultimate sophistication.
 Algorithm Kubernetes Database Indexing Success usually comes to those who are too busy to be looking for it.
 Lambda Functions Load Balancing Framework Frontend Act as if what you do makes a difference.
 It does.
 Containerization NLP JavaScript Data Pipeline Pull Request Event Sourcing
+Do what you love and the money will follow.
+Difficult roads often lead to beautiful destinations.
+Act as if what you do makes a difference.
+It does.
+Logging JWT Cloud Functions